sylvainzircher/sylvainzircher.github.io/_posts/resource/2020-08-17-chi-square-test.md

     P-value: 0.37243

 We obtain the same result as with the _chi2 contingency_ function.
+Success!

 ### Et voila!